Introducing 5th Gen AMD EPYC Server CPUs

 Broad Ecosystem Support, Trusted by Industry Leaders

-AMD collaborates with a broad network of solution providers featuring AMD EPYC™ 9005 Processors.
+AMD collaborates with a broad network of solution providers featuring AMD EPYC™ 9005 server CPUs.
 Companies and government organizations around the globe choose AMD for their most important workloads.

 Model Specifications